wjdenny/wjdenny.github.io/content/Linguistic minority students face a unique set of challenges.md

 	- [[The anxiety surrounding immigration issues can put unusual pressures on immigrant students]]
 	- This affects their academic work, as we know that [[People acquire language better when their affective filters are not interfering]]
 - History of disrupted education
-	- [[Students who have had formal education in their first language move through ESL programs faster than other immigrant students]] which tells us that students without formal education in their first language would not do as well.
+	- [[People who have had formal education in their first language learn a second language faster than those without.]] which tells us that students without formal education in their first language would not do as well.
 	- Even for students who attended U.S. high schools, [[Students who struggle with understanding English in high school often will end up struggling in other subjects as well.]]
 	- [[Linguistic minority students' education backgrounds vary widely even if they attended local high schools]]
 - Segregation